Ekkehard-Schulze/precision-temperature-logger/README.md

 slightly larger WSON package.
 Remarkably, the die size of TMP119 is just 1.5&nbsp;mm x 1.0&nbsp;mm.
 This allows laboratory applications, for which the 2.1&nbsp;mm x 2.1&nbsp;mm sized WSON package size is too large.
+A commercial breakout board for TMP119 is https://www.adafruit.com/product/6482 from Adafruit.